Interference alignment for the MIMO interference channel: Sufficient conditions

 Moreover, for fixed partitions~$\nu$ and~$\sigma$ of this type, there is a unique pair of vector spaces $V \subset \widetilde U$ satisfying (\ref{e:schubert-conditions}).
 We set $V$ to be the vector space generated by the one-dimensional vector spaces $\widetilde F_{M-d + i - \nu_i} \cap E_{d - i + \mu_i+1}$ for $1 \leq i \leq d$ and take $\widetilde U$ to be generated by~$V$ and $\widetilde F_{M-2d}$.

-What we've shown is that the only Schubert classes which occur in the correspondence class are dual to the classes~$\mu$ and~$\sigma$ above, and these occur with coefficient~$1$.
+What we have shown is that the only Schubert classes which occur in the correspondence class are dual to the classes~$\mu$ and~$\sigma$ above, and these occur with coefficient~$1$.
 Since the parts of $\sigma$ have size at most~$d$, this means that the parts of $(N-d)^d - \nu$ have size at most~$d$, and this is the partition~$\lambda$ from the lemma statement.
 Tracing backwards, we see that $\nu$ is $(M-d)^d + \lambda'$, and thus the expression of the correspondence consists of the classes $[\lambda] \otimes [d^d - \lambda']$, as in the statement. \end{IEEEproof}

 \begin{IEEEproof}[Proof of Theorem~\ref{t:symmetric}] It will be sufficient to prove that the product of the classes from Lemma~\ref{l:containment-class} over all pairs $i \neq j$ results in a positive multiple of some Schubert class.
-Moreover, by the first statement of Theorem~\ref{t:schubert-facts}, it is sufficient to find one combination of terms from each incidence class whose product is non-zero.
+Moreover, by Theorem~\ref{t:schubert-non-negativity}, it is sufficient to find one combination of terms from each incidence class whose product is non-zero.
 We shall exhibit such a combination in two separate cases.

 First, we suppose that $K$ is odd.
 From the factor for each incidence correspondence, we choose the term based on the cyclic difference $(i-j) \bmod K \in \{1, \ldots, K-1\}$, where $j$ is the index of the receiver and $i$ is the index of the transmitter.
 In particular, when this modular difference is between $1$ and $(K-1)/2$ inclusive, we choose the term where the transmitter partition is~$d^d$.
 We write $a^b$ to denote the partition consisting of $b$ parts of size~$a$.
 By Lemma~\ref{l:containment-class}, the term has the empty partition~$0$ for the receiver's Grassmannian.
 When this modular difference is at least $(K+1)/2$, we choose the term where the receiver partition is $d^d$ and the transmitter partition is~$0$.
 Thus, for each Grassmannian, we have the product of $(K-1)/2$ copies of $d^d$.
-We've assumed that $N-d \geq d(K-1)/2$, so this product contains at least one copy the tuple with $(d(K-1)/2)^d$ in each spot.
+We have assumed that $N-d \geq d(K-1)/2$, so this product contains at least one copy the tuple with $(d(K-1)/2)^d$ in each spot.